-Security specialist Symantec took me to lunch to warn of the rise of ransomware.
+Security specialist Symantec warns of the rise of ransomware.
 It is a nasty twist on malware where the software infecting a computer causes a problem which the criminals behind the scam promise to fix so long as you hand over money.

 The current crop of ransomware will show a message on your computer’s screen that appears to come from a law enforcement agency.
 Overseas many victims have seen messages from America’s FBI, Symantec principal systems engineer Mark Shaw says there have been local cases where messages fraudulently say they are from the New Zealand Police.